 There are two afternoon tea options on the menu but the only difference is adding champagne for an extra charge.

-The regular afternoon tea is $75 per person.
-Add a glass of Louis Roederer Brut Champagne and it jumps to $95.
+Add a glass of Louis Roederer Brut Champagne to your tea service.

 How Does Afternoon Tea at Four Seasons Hotel New York Work?